 Sasakawa USA is dedicated to strengthening U.S.-Japan relations through education, programs and research.
-This program is the second in Sasakawa USA’s Views of Japan series, which offers opportunities for the American public to learn more about Japan’s relationships with other countries.
+This program is the fourth in Sasakawa USA’s Views of Japan series, which offers opportunities for the American public to learn more about Japan’s relationships with other countries.

 Click here for a detailed agenda and speakers’ biographies.

 11:30 a.m. | Registration & Lunch

 Noon | Special Feature: Japan’s cultural influences on India

 12:30 p.m. | Panel Presentations & Discussion